The magic of a dog.

 I know entire lives that have changed because the life of this sacred animal was at play.
 They are teachers of love and compassion and loyalty.

 You could say I’m a dog guy.
 It would be hard to come to these conclusions about dogs without having grown up with or around them.
-I’m not so fond of the little ones (barking, I own the world little shit ones).
+I’m not so fond of the little ones who feel they own the world, but hey nobody's perfect.

-(It is worth nothing that from my experience, the source of the majority of brilliant discoveries is the right question.
-We spend our lives chasing answers when most often the answers we seek are right there waiting for us to stumble upon them, behind the right question.
-If we would spend the time instead, asking and chasing the right question, every answer we seek will show itself to us.)
+The source of most of my eye opening realizations come in the form of the right question.
+We spend our lives chasing answers, when most often the answers we seek, are waiting for us to stumble on them, behind the right question.